it's your festival to enjoy as you please...

 This page contains lots of information on the practicalities of the festival - how to book, getting here, accommodation, parking and finding your way around.
 There's more information on the FAQs page.
 But if we've missed out anything crucial which you need to know, just drop us a line and we'll both fill you in and update the site.

 Medieval Music in the Dales has something for everyone:

 If you want to perform - you can, as a performer on the Castle Stages.
 These are the performance areas in the Marquee and Old Kitchen areas.
-Perform solo, or come as a band - in return for a minimum of two performances over the course of the three days, you get a free festival pass!
-You've got to register in advance as a performer - here's the registration form.
+Perform solo, or come as a band.
+NB: you've got to register in advance as a performer.
+Get in touch if you are interested.

 If you want to listen and enjoy - by all means.
 Enjoy the concerts in the Church, soak up the sounds on the Castle Stages, and enjoy the informal evening scene in the Tavern.